sirupsen/napkin-math/README.md

 as serialization/deserialization is a very, very broad topic with extremely different performance characteristics depending on data and implementation.

-You can run this with `./run` to run with the right optimization levels.
+For the active Criterion suite, run `./run --bench napkin_math` to get the right optimization levels and Linux tuning.
 You won't get the right numbers when you're compiling in debug mode.
+The wrapper already uses `sudo` internally.
+On locked-down cloud images, run
+`sudo sysctl -w kernel.perf_event_paranoid=-1` once before invoking it.
 You can help this project by adding new suites and filling out the blanks.

-**Note:** I'm currently porting the benchmarks over to Criterion.rs, so some are in `bench/` now.
-You can run those by uncommenting the relevant line in `./run`.
+**Note:** The active benchmark path today is Criterion.rs in `benches/`.
+`src/main.rs` is the older ad hoc harness with many more experiments, but it is not the default README refresh path.
+The current SSD rows were refreshed from that older harness with `NAPKIN_BENCH_FILE` pointed at a RAID0 local-SSD mount.
+The `compressed_memory_read` Criterion bench is a BitPacker integer-unpack microbenchmark; it should not be used to rewrite the generic `[11]` compression/decompression rows above.
+`memory_read` now emits explicit `No SIMD` and `SIMD` variants in Criterion, but the README intentionally collapses them to one single-thread row and one threaded row for memorability.

 I am aware of some inefficiencies in this suite.
 I intend to improve my skills in this area, in order to ensure the numbers are the upper-bound of performance